 GST will be applied to all goods and services supplied by the Minister.

 These fees apply to Alberta companies or companies that have processing facilities in Alberta.
-Fees for out-of-province clients will be negotiated prior to signing a contract but in most cases will be double those quoted below.
+Fees for out-of-province clients will be negotiated prior to signing a contract but in most cases will be double those quoted above.

 Table 1.
 Fee schedule – Bio-Industrial Opportunities Section